XGRIDS Pro Guide™ / Module 7: Advanced PortalCam

 Battery Swapping Mid-Scan

 The PortalCam provides up to 60 minutes of scanning time per battery charge.
-Projects requiring more than one battery must plan the swap around the pause function and overlap collection for any segments that will be joined in Map Fusion.
+Projects requiring more than 1 battery must plan the swap around the pause function and overlap collection for any segments that will be joined in Map Fusion.

 1